dmitriyfarbian/pyorientdb_fork/OGM.md

 ### Connecting to OrientDB

-pyorient splits the process of connecting to your OrientDB server into two steps; specifying where and how to connect, and then actually connecting.
+pyorientdb splits the process of connecting to your OrientDB server into two steps; specifying where and how to connect, and then actually connecting.

 For these two steps, you will need to bring in two interfaces